HISP-Uganda/rtcgw/docs/md_docs/overview.md

 # Overview
-This service is an intermediary between multiple systems for client and lab result data exchange.
+This service is an intermediary between two systems for client and lab result data exchange.
 The service integrates:

 - **eCHIS:** A system that sends client data to eCBSS (a DHIS2-based system) through this service.